 - harden and modernize the architecture of legacy banking systems to accommodate new external integrations without undermining security.

 Last but not least comes the need for a strong data governance platform — the technical control panel to back your customers’ financial hub.
 Knowing where all aggregated data resides, who has access to it, and how it’s being used and analyzed is crucial for ensuring the security and compliance of your operations.
-Learn how we helped a German bank develop a comprehensive and secure data management platform

 Account aggregation infrastructure requires constant monitoring and proactive risk management to ensure the quality (and security) of your operations doesn’t deteriorate.
 So make sure that you: